sodascience/metasyn/docs/source/index.rst

 MetaSynth has three main functionalities:

-1. **Estimation**: MetaSynth can **create a MetaFrame**, from a provided dataset.
-This MetaFrame is essentially a fitted model that characterizes the schema of the original data source and its individual distributions and effectively captures the structure and features of the dataset.
+1. **Estimation**: MetaSynth can **create a MetaFrame**, from a dataset.
+A MetaFrame is essentially a fitted model that characterizes the structure of the original dataset without storing actual values.
+It captures individual distributions and features, enabling generation of synthetic data based on these MetaFrames.

-2. **Serialization**: MetaSynth can **export a created MetaFrame** into an easy to read .json file, allowing users to audit, understand, and modify their data generation model.
+2. **Serialization**: MetaSynth can **export a created MetaFrame** into an easy to read JSON file, allowing users to audit, understand, and modify their data generation model.
 This exported MetaFrame can be seen as metadata.

-3. **Generation**: MetaSynth can **generate synthetic data** based on a provided MetaFrame.
+3. **Generation**: MetaSynth can **generate synthetic data** based on a MetaFrame.
 The synthetic data produced solely depends on the MetaFrame, thereby maintaining a critical separation between the original sensitive data and the synthetic data generated.

-This approach ensures the synthetic data remains separate and independent from any sensitive source data.
 Researchers and data owners can use MetaSynth to generate and share synthetic versions of their sensitive datasets, mitigating privacy concerns.
 Furthermore, the separation of MetaFrame from original data promotes reproducibility, as the shareable MetaFrame can be used to generate consistent synthetic data.

 .. image:: /images/pipeline_basic.png